 In the event that students are dissatisfied with the decision of the Academic Standards Committee, the student may file an appeal to the University Grievance Committee.

 The university is committed to addressing student complaints timely and effectively, in accordance with the university’s student grievance procedures.
-If a student who has completed the university’s grievance procedures believes that the university’s procedures have not adequately addressed his or her concerns, students may also file external complaints with the agencies identified below.
+If a student who has completed the university’s grievance procedures believes that the university’s procedures have not adequately addressed his or her concerns, that student may file an external complaint with the agencies identified below.

 For complaints alleging consumer protection violations, including, but not limited to fraud and false advertising:

 Oregon Department of Justice, Consumer Protection DivisionConsumer Hotline: 1-877-877-9392Website: http://www.doj.state.or.us/consumer/pages/index.aspxConsumer Complaint Form: https://justice.oregon.gov/consumercomplaints/OnlineComplaints/OnlineComplai ntForm/en

 For complaints regarding discrimination, retaliation, or online authorization and professional licensure requirements:

 Students should attempt to resolve any grievances they may have with their school first.
 Should attempts to resolve these problems with appropriate school officials fail, or should the student be dissatisfied with the final outcome of the college complaint process, then the Higher Education Coordinating Commission (HECC), can respond to a formal complaint.
 Students may contact the Higher Education Coordinating Commission, 3225 25th St. SE, Salem, OR 97302 or by sending an email to firstname.lastname@example.org.
 Students may also access our Complaints web page at https://www.oregon.gov/highered/about/Pages/complaints.aspx or visit the complaints page at NC-SARA’s website: https://nc-sara.org/student-complaints